contentstack-expert-services/migration-wordpress-xml/README.md

 1. Here `<<stack_api_key>>` is a stack API key, which you can find in the stack settings, and `<<file_path>>` will be the path where your data is saved.

-**Step 21:** We successfully migrated the import data into a new or existing stack by doing this.
+**Step 21:** This successfully migrated the import data into a new or existing stack.